 For the first financial year, council rates and water charges are expected to continue increase in line with the projected increases set out in your council’s Long-Term Plan.

 Charges need to rise because the region’s water infrastructure has been under-funded for decades and now requires major work.
-Around $6.8 billion over 10 years (and $25 billion over 30 years) is needed to replace aging pipes, meet modern standards, and support growth.
+Between $6.3 and $8.8 billion dollars is needed over 10 years is needed to replace aging pipes, meet modern standards, and support growth.
 Without higher charges, essential work won’t be able to be done.

 You will have options for paying your Tiaki Wai water services bill – direct debit, online banking or over the counter.